RETIREMENT BENEFITS & SSD

 SOCIAL SECURITY DISABILITY BENEFITS ARE NOT THE SAME AS RETIREMENT BENEFITS

-Social Security Disability benefits pay out if you have a disability that prevents your from working for over one year.
+SSD benefits pay out if you have a severe mental or physical condition that prevents you from working for over one year.
 However, you can only qualify for SSD benefits if you have 40 quarters of coverage.
 Or, the equivalent of 40 quarters of coverage if you are at a young age.
 This means you must work and pay taxes for 10 years.

-In addition to paying taxes through work, you must also have a qualifying disability.
+In addition to paying taxes through work, you must also have a severe disability that prevents you from working.
 Learn more about qualifying for Social Security Disability benefits here.

-If you do qualify for disability benefits, the SSA pays you a monthly benefit.
-What most people don’t realize, however, is that your monthly disability benefit is the same amount of money as your full retirement benefit.
+If you do qualify for SSDI benefits, the SSA pays you a monthly benefit.
+What most people don’t realize, however, is that your monthly SSDI benefit is the same amount of money as your full retirement benefit.
+If you need to learn more about the difference between SSDI benefits and retirement benefits, read our article “When Do SSDI Benefits End.”

 CANNON DISABILITY’S REPRESENTATIVES